 In 2017 she combined her enthusiasm for agriculture and being outdoors, with her qualifications in education, to open her own educational smallholding, Muddy Boots Farm, located in rural East Essex.
 Having recently relocated to Kent, she now works as an Assistant Farm Manager on a rare breed beef cattle farm in Dover and keeps pygmy goats and chickens in her (limited) spare time.

 Despite having no experience, knowledge or pot of gold; her enthusiasm, passion and unrivalled desire to succeed has seen her open her own ‘farm school’, grow a flock of rare and native breed sheep, start a career in the industry and has even earned her some national recognition.
-A few personal highlights include being; selected as a finalist at the British Farming Awards 2017 for the ‘Digital Innovator of the Year’, invited to the annual lunch as one of the Women of Year 2018, nominated as a runner up for Student Farmer Magazine’s ‘Young Farmer of The Year 2017’, named as one of the Top 8 Most Inspiring Farming Blogs by Diamond Trailers, shortlisted for the 2017 Bayer/FACE Awards for the ‘Inspiring Educator’ category and chosen as a finalist in the ‘Food Producers’ category for the My Country Business Awards.
+A few personal highlights include being; selected as a finalist at the British Farming Awards 2017 for the ‘Digital Innovator of the Year’, asked to attend the 2018 Lord Mayor’s Show with the NFU and speak to the BBC on their live coverage, invited to the annual lunch as one of Barclay’s 400 Women of Year 2018, nominated as a runner up for Student Farmer Magazine’s ‘Young Farmer of The Year 2017’, named as one of the Top 8 Most Inspiring Farming Blogs by Diamond Trailers, shortlisted for the 2017 Bayer/FACE Awards for the ‘Inspiring Educator’ category and chosen as a finalist in the ‘Food Producers’ category for the My Country Business Awards.

 Across her website and social media you will find an account of the day-to-day life of a young, ‘trial & error’ reliant farmer who wants to inspire others to work in the industry, especially those not from a farming background, however she realises that her honest posts and 5am lambing selfies are likely to have the opposite effect!